pravinireri/CCA/README.md

 # Christ Church Assemblies Website (Under Development)

 Welcome to the official website of Christ Church Assemblies created by Pravin Ireri.
-This platform provides comprehensive information about our church, services, and online presence, featuring a clean and responsive design.
+This platform provides information about our church, services, and online presence, featuring a clean and responsive design.

 ## Features